NVIDIA/aistore/docs/aisloader.md

 In fact, aisloader can list, write, and read S3(**) buckets _directly_, which makes it quite useful, convenient, and easy to use benchmark to compare storage performance **with** aistore in front of S3 and **without**.

-> (**) `aisloader` can be further easily extended to work directly with any Cloud storage provider including, but not limited to, aistore-supported GCP and Azure.
+> (**) `aisloader` can be further easily extended to work directly with any Cloud storage provider including, but not limited to, aistore-supported GCP, OCI, and Azure.

 In addition, `aisloader` generates synthetic workloads that mimic training and inference workloads - the capability that allows to run benchmarks in isolation (which is often preferable) avoiding compute-side bottlenecks (if any) and associated complexity.